wd/hugo-fabric/README.md

     addthis_profile_id = "wd"
 ```

+# Favicon

+There is a default favicon with this theme, you may want to change it.
+Just put it at `themes/hugo-fabric/static/images/fav.ico`.

 # Code highlight

 If you want to change to your favourite highlight style, just download the css file and replace `themes/hugo-fabric/static/css/hljs.css`.